 Shopska Salata (Bulgarian Salad)

-2 bell peppers
+- 2 bell peppers

-3 large tomatoes
+- 3 large tomatoes

-3 green onions
+- 3 green onions

-1/4 cup fresh parsley, stems discarded
+- 1/4 cup fresh parsley stems discarded

-3.5 ounces Sirene cheese, grated
+- 3.5 ounces Sirene cheese grated

-Salt to taste
+- Salt to taste

-Olive oil to taste
+- Olive oil to taste

-Red wine vinegar to taste
+- Red wine vinegar to taste

 - Place the bell peppers on their side on the wire rack.
 Bake for 20 minutes.
 Turn each pepper to the other side and roast for another 20 minutes, until fragrant and softened.
 Allow to cool.

 - Chop the tomatoes and add to bowl.
 If desired, peel cucumber and remove seeds, then chop and add to tomatoes and peppers.
 Finely chop green onions and parsley.
 Add to the bowl and toss to combine.
 Top with grated cheese.

-Serve immediately drizzled with salt, olive oil, and red wine vinegar.
+- Serve immediately drizzled with salt, olive oil, and red wine vinegar.